MENU back

 Connecticut has a long history as a place to enjoy summer theatre.
-Whether it was called “summer stock” or the “straw hat circuit,” whether it took place in a tent, a barn or a real building, the productions were a part of life each summer.
-They still are.
-Summer theatre remains a big part of the state’s cultural scene, and a great reason to visit Connecticut.
-Check websites for the 2024 schedules, and find even more theaters here.
+Whether it was called “summer stock” or the “straw hat circuit,” and whether it took place in a tent, a barn or a real building, the productions were a part of life each summer.
+And they still are - summer theatre remains a big part of the state’s cultural scene, and a great reason to visit Connecticut.
+Check websites for the 2026 schedules and find even more theaters here.

 Goodspeed Opera House, East Haddam